Skip to content

 The presence of anterior and posterior fat pads may often be the only indication that a fracture is present.

-The most commonly associated fracture is the ipsilateral elbow dislocation (usually posterolaterally) and ipsilateral humeral fractures (most commonly the olecranon).
+The most commonly associated fractures are the ipsilateral elbow dislocation (usually posterolaterally) and ipsilateral humeral fractures (most commonly the olecranon).
 Ensure you obtain radiographs for other suspected fractures.

-Lateral condyle fractures can be classified depending on their x-ray appearances.
+Lateral condyle fractures can be classified depending on their X-ray appearance.

 Classification

-There are several different classification methods—the most common classifications as below.
+There are several different classification methods, the most common of which are listed below.

 Milch Classification